furrtek/NeoCDSDLoader/README.md

 Manufacturing issues ?
 Component sourcing problems ?
 Software questions ?
 If the answer isn't in this README, in `Docs/doc.odt`, or in source code comments, sorry but you're on your own.

+If you chose to ignore this paragraph and decide to send me an e-mail starting with something like "I know you don't provide any help except for clients, but..." like several already have, you'll regret it.

 # Hardware

 The PCB files are unbranded.
 Apart from the "Neo CD SD Loader" logo, all references to my name and my